 -

 Using a wallet application will be entirely voluntary for citizens.
-Member States will very likely be obligated to ensure that there is at least one wallet application available to their citizens, but citizens will not have to use a wallet application.
+Member States will be obligated to ensure that there is at least one wallet application available to their citizens, but citizens will not have to use a wallet application.

 -